 A logo is a symbol that is synonymous with your brand, a sign of your business, your seal of approval and more often than not, the key for a consumer’s decision making.
 In a world that is saturated with branding and symbolism having a logo that not only represents your brand correctly but one that also stands out amongst your competitors can be a challenge, that is where branding agencies (such as Kaizen Brand Evolution) step in.
 Your logo says a lot about your business, from the typeface to the mark or symbol, the logo you chose to represent your business should do this as truthfully and as tastefully as possible.

-A logo (abbreviation of logotype, from Greek: λόγος logos “word” and τύπος typos “imprint”) is a graphic mark, emblem, or symbol used to aid and promote public identification and recognition.
+A logo (abbreviation of the logotype, from Greek: λόγος logos “word” and τύπος typos “imprint”) is a graphic mark, emblem, or symbol used to aid and promote public identification and recognition.
 It may be of an abstract or figurative design or include the text of the name it represents as in a wordmark.
-At the level of mass communication and in common usage, a company’s logo is today often synonymous with its trademark or brand
+At the level of mass communication and in common usage, a company’s logo is today often synonymous with its trademark or brand.

-Despite how hard they are to design – and approve – the power of a logo is undeniable.
+The power of a logo is undeniable.
 Easyjet’s name may be written in a weird, gooey orange font, but it’s memorable and friendly.
 IBM’s stripes have become synonymous with technology.
 Apple and Shell?
 They’ve done away with writing their names altogether.
 That truly is the power of a great logo. – By Michael Johnson

 It shouldn’t be a personal taste when having a logo designed, your logo represents a business, no one cares about your favourite football teams colours and you shouldn’t mix these ideas when thinking about your business.
-Believe it or not when creating logos in the studio we take full personal taste out of the scenario when creating logos for businesses.
+Believe it or not, when creating logos in the studio we take the full personal taste out of the scenario when creating logos for businesses.
 What we do is… well come and talk to us and we’ll show you.